In China, US tech firms turn to domestic rivals for survival

 That means that while forging local partnerships is the best option for U.S. firms now, it’s unlikely to sustain them in the market over the long run.

-“It’s a temporary solution, before this localization gets to the next stage and (China’s government) requests only Chinese intellectual property.
+“It’s a temporary solution, before this localisation gets to the next stage and (China’s government) requests only Chinese intellectual property.
 The last stage is pure Chinese companies with Chinese intellectual property.”
+(Editing by Rachel Armstrong)